xpmatteo/todomvc-golang/README.md

 # GO + Htmx • [TodoMVC](http://todomvc.com)

 > Trying to see how the classic SPA TodoMVC could be implemented with traditional server-side-rendered
-> html, and perhaps a sprinkle of Htmx or Turbolinks
+> html, and a sprinkle of Htmx

 ## Implementation